Ian-T-Dixon/Disease_Prediction/README.md

 * Now that we have some new tables, we can create new clean CSV files for them, and upload these to our repository Data section.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
-Using Flask and JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
-Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)

-We plan on using an API call to Flask to load the model prediction.
-The returned JSON object will also include information about the disease, such as a description and suggested treatment options.
-We will attempt to have Flask connect to the database using SQLAlchemy to lookup this information.
+Using Flask and JavaScript, we built a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
+A POST request is sent to Flask to get the model's prediction from the symptoms.
+Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "Disease_Info" table.
+This information is then used to update the webpage and is displayed to the user.

 ## Team Communication Protocol
 The team met twice per week via Zoom during the main execution phase and uses Slack to communicate as needed.
 There is a Group Plan file to help document our goals and overall plan for the project.